KaTeX/KaTeX/CONTRIBUTING.md

 The JavaScript parser and some of the HTML and MathML tree builders are tested with Jest.
-These tests can be run using node with `yarn run test:jest`.
+These tests can be run using node with `yarn test:jest`.
 If you need to debug the tests see [https://facebook.github.io/jest/docs/troubleshooting.html](https://facebook.github.io/jest/docs/troubleshooting.html)

 The interactive editor can also be used for debugging tests in the browser by